OneRaynyDay/oneraynyday.github.io/_posts/2020-09-22-Feature-Store.md

 A machine learning model does not typically use raw data as its features because of the following:

 1. Raw data often doesn't show the bigger picture - it's not a statistic representing a large quantity of data.
+Sometimes we may want to sum, average, etc the raw data for it to be useful.
 2. The raw data firehose and the sheer scale of it may negatively affect the training process(large aws costs for a single epoch), and require a much more complex online serving architecture to meet latency requirements.
 3. A lot of raw data is not useful - there could be nulls or missing information that require imputing on the fly.
+4. Raw data might not be in the form that the model can readily consume. (i.e. categorical variables are sometimes turned into one-hot encoding vectors)

 Because of the reliance on processed data, there has been a growing demand for a component that can process and store these features.
-Feature stores are the solutions - they hold processed data that is used as input to machine learning models for inference, training, etc. It's an abstract concept that can be implemented in many ways depending on the scale and specificity of your application.
+Feature stores are the solutions - they hold processed data that is used as input to machine learning models for inference, training, etc. Feature stores naturally can extend to support feature versioning, observability/monitoring tools and ad-hoc visualization tools in order to improve and understand the lineage and efficacy of features.
+It's an abstract concept that can be implemented in many ways depending on the scale and specificity of your application.
 Generally, feature stores can deliver features to models in both online and offline settings (for both training and scoring), where in the online case latency is more important and in the offline case throughput is more important.

 In the real world, data sources can come from anywhere - logs of applications (think Kibana log ingestion streams), daily database snapshots, pubsub messages (think Kafka messages), database commit logs and even data from other feature stores!
 It's the feature store's job to support and process these different data sources.